 Sandra Marmiroli received her Ph.D. degree in molecular and cellular biology, Ferrara, Italy.
-Sandra Marmiroli is an Associate Professor of histology, School of Medicine, University of Modena and Reggio Emilia, Modena, Italy, from 2002 till present; visiting Professor, Beth Israel Deaconess Medical Center‐Harvard Medical School, Boston Department of Pathology, USA, 2008; staff Scientist, Cell Biology-CNR, Bologna, Italy; Head Professor NM Maraldi, 1989-2002; Fellow Scientist, Division of Signal Transduction, Department of Medicine, Harvard Medical School, Boston, USA; and Postdoctoral Fellow, Laboratory of Cell Biology, Glaxo Institute for Molecular Biology, Geneva, Switzerland.
+Sandra Marmiroli is an Associate Professor of histology, School of Medicine, University of Modena and Reggio Emilia, Modena, Italy, from 2002 till present; Visiting Professor at Beth Israel Deaconess Medical Center‐Harvard Medical School, Boston Department of Pathology, USA, 2008; Staff Scientist at Cell Biology-CNR, Bologna, Italy; Head Professor at NM Maraldi, 1989-2002; Fellow Scientist at Division of Signal Transduction, Department of Medicine, Harvard Medical School, Boston, USA; and Postdoctoral Fellow at Laboratory of Cell Biology, Glaxo Institute for Molecular Biology, Geneva, Switzerland.
 She is the author of 65 publications in the area of protein kinase regulation.
 Her major expertise includes lipid-dependent signaling; PI3Kinase, Akt/PKB; phosphoinositide-dependent nuclear signaling; identification of protein kinase substrates with functional proteomics; and analysis of the PI3K/Akt/mTOR as a druggable pathway in primary blasts from acute myeloid leukemia patients.